RodrigoMarquesP/Visual_impact_with_wordcloud/README.md

 # Visual_impact_with_wordcloud

-Visual impact and storytelling are the masterpiece of data comunication.
+Visual impact and storytelling are the masterpiece of data comunication, not depending of what area.
+Creating wordclouds is an impressive way of showing data distribution, just requiring a text representation of the context.